 There’s no shortage of opportunity in today’s global market, despite feelings of defeat and financial worry around the world.
 With the right mindset and skills, coupled with the right level of ambition and curiosity, people can do anything they want to do in life.
 Of course, this was true 30 and 40 years ago at the height of the industrial age, but we didn’t accept that “anything was possible” back then.

-While we seem to be suffering alongside a generation of people who were raised to believe they could be and do anything and have found themselves floundering through life, it is still important to encourage the today’s youth to consider a career in business because there is still so much work to be done.
+While we seem to be suffering alongside a generation of people who were raised to believe they could be and do anything and have found themselves floundering through life, it is still important to encourage today’s students to consider a career in business because there is still so much work to be done.
 Like all things, getting the message across to young people to take up a business of their own is easier said than done.
-Here are several ways you can inspire today’s youth to adopt an entrepreneurial lifestyle.
+Here are several ways you can inspire students to adopt an entrepreneurial lifestyle.

 Nobody likes surprises, and if today’s generations have one thing ahead of them, it’s a lifetime of surprises: finding out that life is not as easy as we promised it would be; finding out that opportunities don’t knock on your door; the cost of living is rising.
 It’s a hard knock life everywhere.
 But if you sugar coat what being an entrepreneur looks like, you attract the wrong kind of person to the field.
 What you want to do is prepare today’s youth with negotiation tactics for life- not just business.
 This provides them with an opportunity to find solutions to problems we couldn’t even imagine existing yet.
 And boy, do we already have a lot of problems.